AaYuSh11233/180-days-of-code/README.md

 ✅ **Today I pushed `DevCLI` Which is a CLI tool It’s designed to streamline your development workflow by combining Git, Node.js, Rust, Python, system monitoring, and project scaffolding into one seamless command-line experience.**

+### 🗓️ July 9, 2025

+✅ **Today I haven't done much I took a day rest but to keep the streak and my commitment alive I go through some Repos and Made an Issue/Discussion in it**

 ## Took a week break till 13th or 14th July in the `nInjaOS` Project In the meantime or break period I will Upload The projects that are remaining or I already built but never published.

 ## On 13/14th July I will write the Graphics.rs file or update it more and add the wallpaper after booting.